Microsoft/azure-docs.pt-pt/articles/iot-edge/tutorial-deploy-machine-learning.md

 ---
-title: 'Tutorial: implantar Azure Machine Learning em um dispositivo-Azure IoT Edge'
+title: 'Tutorial: Deploy Azure Machine Learning to a device - Azure IoT Edge'
-description: Neste tutorial, você criará um modelo de Azure Machine Learning e, em seguida, o implantará como um módulo em um dispositivo de borda
+description: In this tutorial, you create an Azure Machine Learning model, then deploy it as a module to an edge device
 author: kgremban
 manager: philmea
 ms.author: kgremban